uncenter/uncenter.dev/src/posts/npm-install-everything.md

 Finally, at 11:27PM, [the final workflow run](https://github.com/everything-registry/everything/actions/runs/7368358420) completed publishing the last 20 sub-chunks.
 All 5 chunks, 3246 sub-chunks, and the main `everything` package.
 In total, depending on over 2.5 million NPM packages!

 [^1]: Namely https://github.com/everything-registry/everything/commit/9edd208769da652db2c2eb06196dad4ceb2b452d, https://github.com/everything-registry/everything/commit/f963df11963a80f50ba06107101fcabab7cb5825, and https://github.com/everything-registry/everything/commit/5c50a13ad6de8229f262ff98e798301cee6fc119.

+## Response

+The initial response to our endeavour was... not positive.
+People began coming to the repository, complaining about not being able to unpublish.
+We looked into it, and it turns out that the issue is our usage of "star" versions; that is, specifying the version not as a typical semantic version in the format of `vX.Y.Z`, but as `*`.
+The star means "any and all" versions of a package - here is where the issue lies.
+NPM blocks package authors from unpublishing packages if another package depends on that version of the package.
+But since the star is _all_ versions, all versions of a package cannot be unpublished.
+This is usually harmless, but unintentionally us doing this on a large scale prevented _anyone_ from unpublishing.
+We immediately reached out to GitHub; Patrick used his network and contacts to speak to people at GitHub, and we sent multiple emails to the support and security team on NPM.
+Unfortunately, these events transpired over the holidays and the NPM/GitHub teams were out of the office.
+We continued to get harsh and rude comments from random people with a little too much time on their hands!
+Thankfully on the night of Tuesday, Jan 2nd, GitHub reached out and let us know they were aware of the problem.
+On the 3rd of January, we recieved a notice that our GitHub organization had been "flagged" and our repositories were hidden.

+{% image "org-flagged.png" %}

+Unfortunately, that also meant that our website was knocked offline (this has since been fixed though, thanks Cloudflare Pages!).
+Not only did they flag our organization, they began removing our packages on NPM (as we had suggested, I must add).
+I think it's safe to say the initial problem has been solved, but we are still waiting to see how NPM prevents this issue in the future.
+My two cents are: a) prevent folks from publishing packages with star versions in the package.json entirely, or b) don't consider a dependent of a package if it uses a star version when tallying how many packages depend on a package for unpublishing.

+And lastly, I want to apologize for anyone frustrated, annoyed, or just angry at us.
+We made a mistake, and we've owned up to it.
+This all started as a harmless joke and we had no intentions of breaking, abusing, or doing any sort of damage to the registry.
+In short we, uhh... fucked around and found out.

+{% image "fuck-around-find-out.jpg" %}

+Thanks for reading this, and have a lovely day!